PengYRLab/LampreyRetinalCellAtlas/README.md

 # LampreyRetinalCellAtlas

 ## Directories
-### Functions
-This directory includes functions written from scratch.

-### Tutorial
-This directory includes sub-directories with scripts used for the analyses.
+The directories includes scripts used for the analyses.
 The scripts perform the following analysis tasks:

 **Cell type annotation using SingleR**